TGUtils - Utilities for Tanay Group lab code¶

 Phantom Types¶

-same regardless of the element data type used, and in the case of np.ndarray
+same regardless of the element data type used, and in the case of np.ndarray, the number of

 dimensions (array vs. matrix).